LIBRE Yacht Charter Greece

 - Sailing season: May to October

-The Saronic Gulf
+The Saronic Gulf - very varied sailing holidays

-Paxos, the smallest of the main Ionian Islands; Lefkada, the paradise for windsurfers; Ithaca with its many amphibian and reptile species; Kefalonia with its underground lake Melissani; Zakynthos with the blue grottos at Cape Skinari, which can be visited by boat.
-Those who start their sailing trip from Lefkada enjoy a lot of variety and quiet sailing trips, which make a sailing holiday wonderfully relaxing and restful.
+Paxos, the smallest of the main Ionian Islands; Lefkada, the paradise for windsurfers; Ithaca with its many species of amphibians and reptiles; Kefalonia with its underground lake Melissani; Zakynthos with the blue grottos at Cape Skinari, which can be visited by boat.
+Those who start their sailing trip from Lefkada enjoy a lot of variety and quiet sailing trips, which makes a sailing holiday wonderfully relaxing and restful.